Current projects in the Science Communication Unit

 In the next 20 years, we expect to see autonomous vehicles, aircraft, robots, devices, swarms, and software, all of which will (and must) be able to make their own decisions without human intervention.
-This EPSRC funded project is concerned with building autonomous systems that are verifiably correct.
+This EPSRC (Engineering and Physical Sciences Research Council) funded project is concerned with building autonomous systems that are verifiably correct.

 Health and wellbeing